 Attendance is expected for all class meetings and clinical assignments.
-In the case of absence for a clinical experience, the student must follow the policy contained in the Clinical Education Manual for his/her/their program.
+In the case of absence for a clinical experience, the student must follow the policy contained in the Clinical Education Manual for their program.
 In the case of absence for a class meeting or event, the student must communicate with the instructor.
 If the course syllabus includes instructions about attendance/absence, those must be followed.
 Attendance may be considered by instructors in the assignment of grades, as indicated on course syllabi.

-An absence will be excused if a student (1) is under mandated quarantine, (2) has a documented communicable illness, or (3) has formal accommodations through Rush OSAS for a health concern that can interfere with class attendance and the student communicates to the course instructor one hour in advance of the start of a course meeting that he/she/they will be unable to attend.
+An absence will be excused if a student (1) is under mandated quarantine, (2) has a documented communicable illness, or (3) has formal accommodations through RUSH Office of Student Accessibility Services for a health concern that can interfere with class attendance and the student communicates to the course instructor one hour in advance of the start of a course meeting that they will be unable to attend.
 The absence will be considered unexcused if no advance notice is given.
 Access to virtual class attendance will only be extended in cases of mandated quarantine and documented communicable illness.
+Virtual course attendance may also be allowed in cases of extenuating circumstances, at the discretion of the course instructor with approval from the Program Director.
 Any student who misses class is responsible for (1) following up with the instructor and/or classmates to get missed material and (2) making arrangements to make up any missed assignments or exams.